tadashi-k/vscode-hdl/README.md

 - A Verilog file is opened or modified (modules are added/updated)
 - A Verilog file is closed (modules from that file are removed)
 - Files are created or deleted in the workspace

-## Verilog Parser and Syntax Error Detection

-The extension includes a comprehensive Verilog parser that performs real-time syntax checking.
-Errors are displayed directly in the editor with squiggly underlines and detailed error messages.

 ## Goto Definition